anmarchio/EstimatingInspectionTasks/README.md

 Gain insight into structural and visual similarities across datasets.

-* 🧪 Evaluate Segmentation Performance

-Measure how performance varies with dataset similarity.
+* 🧪 Evaluate Segmentation Performance: Measure how performance varies with dataset similarity.

-* 📐 Validate Statistically

-Use robust methods (bootstrapping, ANOVA, correlation) to confirm hypotheses.
+* 📐 Validate Statistically: Use robust methods (correlation, Mann-Whitney-U) to confirm hypotheses.

 ## 📖 How to Cite
 If you use this code or ideas from our paper, please cite: